 When an investigation is triggered, investigators can quickly collect data and simply drag and drop it into their review platform.
 From there, ingestion is automated.
 Documents undergo a series of processing steps, including OCR’ing, text extraction, deduplication, virus scanning, and metadata preservation, to prepare the data for review.

 Once loaded, review can begin quickly.
-Bulk cutting and auto-tagging reduce the need for eyes-on review.
+Bulk culling and auto-tagging reduce the need for eyes-on review.

 The more sophisticated the review platform’s search capabilities are, the better, allowing investigators to create intelligent, customized searches to quickly identify the “troubled children.”